 My First Totem has picked up multiple awards for innovation and being a great toy for stimulating young minds.
 The set features 8 colourful magnetic building blocks, with different sounds, styles and textures.
 Little ones can combine the sensory blocks to build the coolest totem; or follow one of the 24 fun challenges.

 Age Suitability: 1 year +

 Educational toy good for: Building confidence with walking, developing spatial awareness, hand/eye coordination, fine motor skills, dexterity, shape and colour recognition.

-As well as helping little ones take their first steps, this durable learner walker also features plenty of activities to keep toddlers entertained and busy.
+As well as helping little ones take their first steps, a durable learner walker, like the Tidlo Wooden Activity Walker pictured, also features plenty of activities to keep toddlers entertained and busy.
 The spinning cage rattle, mini abacus, spinning mirror and matching blocks there’s plenty to stimulate young minds.
+Available at Amazon.

 Age Suitability: 18 months +